vlstill/presentations/memics2015/pres.md

 . . .

-*   but thread local memory need not be stored in store buffer
+*   thread local memory need not be stored in store buffer
     *   this information can be obtained from DIVINE and store buffer bypassed